fireblocks/ts-sdk/docs/apis/DefaultApi.md

 const fireblocks = new Fireblocks();

-let body: ContractsApiDeleteContractAssetRequest = {
+let body: DefaultApiContinueJobRequest = {
-  // string | The ID of the contract
+  // string | The requested job id
-  contractId: contractId_example,
+  jobId: jobId_example,
-  // string | The ID of the asset to delete
+  // string | A unique identifier for the request.
+If the request is sent multiple times with the same idempotency key, the server will return the same response as the first request.
+The idempotency key is valid for 24 hours. (optional)
-  assetId: assetId_example,
+  idempotencyKey: idempotencyKey_example,
 };

-fireblocks.contracts.deleteContractAsset(body).then((res: FireblocksResponse<any>) => {
+fireblocks._default.continueJob(body).then((res: FireblocksResponse<any>) => {
   console.log('API called successfully.
 Returned data: ' + JSON.stringify(res, null, 2));
 }).catch((error:any) => console.error(error));
 ```